Skip to content

 Additionally, when a candidate gets the feel for the job responsibilities through the simulation, the odds of them abandoning the job early on—even during the onboarding process, which happens—are lower as they know what’s expected of them in what time frame early on.

-According to a recent CareerBuilder survey, nearly three in four employers were affected by a bad hire.
-This cost companies an average of $14,900 for every bad hire in 2017.
+According to Forbes, research shows the average cost of a bad hire is $17,000.
 Additionally, two in three workers say they accepted a job and later realized it was not the right fit.
 Half of these workers quit within six months.

 Job simulations transform organizations’ talent identification process.
 By providing an accurate representation of candidates’ abilities, predicting on-the-job performance, promoting fairness, and assessing a wide range of skills, job simulations enable employers to make informed decisions.
 Through job simulations, the hiring process can identify qualified candidates equipped to thrive in the organization’s culture.